Speakers

 Dimitri I. Mendeleev – a multi-talent?

-The Walden inversion and the man behind it
+The Walden Inversion and the man behind it

-About the first women chemists
+About the first female chemists

 Lothar Meyer and the periodic table